AlibabaCloudDocs/smartag/intl.en-US/Tutorials/Use SAG and CEN to access OSS.md

         -   **Region and Zone**: Select the area where you want to create the SAG APP instance. **Mainland China** is selected in this example.
         -   **Number of Client Accounts**: Specify the number of client accounts that can be added to the SAG APP instance.
 Typically, you need to create an account for each user that needs to log on to the SAG app.
 The default value 10 is used in this example.

             **Note:** You can purchase 5 to 1,000 client accounts for each SAG APP instance.
 Pricing is tiered and based on the number of client accounts.
-For more information, see [Billing and pricing of SAG APP](/intl.en-US/Smart Access Gateway APP/Billing and pricing of SAG APP.md).
+For more information, see [Billing and pricing of the SAG app](/intl.en-US/Smart Access Gateway APP/Billing and pricing of the SAG app.md).

         -   **Data Plan Per Account**: The amount of free data usage allocated to each client account per month.
 The data transfer plan cannot be shared among different accounts and remains effective only within the month.
 By default, 5 GB of data usage is offered to each client account per month.
         -   **Billing Method When Data Plan is Exhausted**: If the actual data usage of an account exceeds the data transfer plan, the excess data is charged based on the pay-as-you-go billing method.